Surgical and Dental Procedures

 Spay and Neuter

-Spaying female puppies and kittens can help them live a longer, healthier life, as the procedure protects them from infection and disease.
+Spaying female dogs and cats can help them live a longer, healthier life, as the procedure protects them from infection and disease.
 Central Veterinary Hospital employs our most advanced anesthesia and pain management techniques to ensure your pet's safety and comfort before, during, and after the procedure.